Magoja/arloBackup/readme.md

 ## What it does

 This script is a helper script to download Arlo videos.
 There are still some problems, but I think it is acceptable to use.
+Installing Selenium and Chromedriver might pull some of your hair off.

 ### Problems
 * Splinter is using forground Web browser access: Which means, it might not work if you are manipulating your machine when this script is running.